emotion-js/emotion/docs/primitive-components-with-the-css-prop.md

 ## Why?

-While it might seen like a lot of boilerplate to this rather than using styled, it has a few advantages over styled.
+While this might seem like a lot of boilerplate to this rather than using styled, it has a few advantages over styled.

-- most components don't actually use refs or change the component that's rendered
-- it forces you to think about when it makes sense to abstract styles into a component so it stops premature abstraction
+- It forces you to think about when it makes sense to abstract styles into a component and when it doesn't make sense.
+This also means that you're less likely to have to make up names for things when they can just be inline.
-- makes it easier to add things like extra props or any other logic to the inner component
+- There aren't any problems with prop filtering. styled uses a list of props that can be passed to the native DOM elements which causes some unnecessary props to be forwarded to the DOM which can bloat SSR payloads.
+By creating components yourself, you can use the object rest syntax to choose which props to forward.
-- easier for people who don't know styled or etc. since it's a regular React component
+- It's easier for people who don't know how styled or etc. works since it's a regular React component.